DACS.INSTALL(7) DACS Miscellaneous DACS.INSTALL(7)

 2. Install OpenSSL

 DACS requires cryptographic functionality provided by OpenSSL.
-This release of DACS has been tested with openssl-1.1.1u and we recommend that you use that release with DACS.
+This release of DACS has been tested with openssl-3.2.3 and we recommend that you use that release with DACS.
+Although the OpenSSL Project recommends that the 1.1.1 branch not be used, OpenSSL 1.1.1w and later should still work with DACS.
 Apache should be built using the version of OpenSSL recommended by the particular Apache release - using a more recent version of OpenSSL may introduce build problems or run-time bugs in Apache.
 It is not necessary for Apache and DACS to use the same release of OpenSSL.

 Notes

-• Although DACS will likely build and operate with other (recent) releases of OpenSSL, they may have important security issues, and they are not officially supported with this version of DACS.
+• DACS will likely build and operate with other (recent) releases of OpenSSL, but they may have important security issues and they are not officially supported with this version of DACS.

-• Starting with DACS 1.4.50, DACS will build with OpenSSL 3.1, but because this newer branch is not well tested the older, much more mature 1.1.1 branch of OpenSSL is strongly recommended.
+• Starting with DACS 1.4.50, DACS will build with OpenSSL 3.2, which is the recommended branch.
 Note that DACS and any third-party libraries that it is built with must use the same version of OpenSSL.

 • If you are enabling DACS support for Java, add the -fPIC flag to config when you are building OpenSSL.